 It is your responsibility to ensure that the University’s record of your studies is accurate.

-Simply agreeing changes with your tutor is not enough.
-You must confirm the changes with your Advice Zone and ensure that those changes are reflected in Your Account, as this will show that your academic records have been updated.
+Simply agreeing to changes with your tutor is not enough.
+You must confirm the changes with the Advice Zone and ensure that those changes are reflected in Your Account, as this will show that your academic records have been updated.

-Inform your Advice Zone of any changes and request amendments to your course and module information by accessing Advice Zone Online and raising a new question:
+Request amendments to your course and module information by accessing Advice Zone Online and raising a new question.